NikeetPandit/GRACE-Gravity-Space-Mission-Toolkit/README.md

 --------------------------------------------------------------------------

-Advances the concept here: Peidou, A. & Spiros Pagiatakis (2020).
+Advances the concept here: Peidou, A & Pagiatakis, S (2020).
 The new concept of GRACE gradiometry and the unravelling of the mystery of stripes [Doctoral dissertation, York University].
 YorkSpace. https://yorkspace.library.yorku.ca/xmlui/handle/10315/37695